SteveBarnett/human-centred/_posts/2026-07-08-wcag-best-practice-and-severity.md

 But!
 The following are BP:

-- No headings are present
+- No headings are present (falls under 2.4.10 Section Headings (AAA))
 - There's no `<h1>` element
 - There's more than one `<h1>` element
 - Heading levels are skipped (E.g. `<h1>` to `<h3>`, then `<h4>`, missing the expected `<h2>`)